 In the centre of the Front Quad is a pelican sundial, which can calculate time by the sun and the moon, though since it's set to Oxford Time it's always 5 minutes off.

-Bishop Richard Fox went blind before the building of the College was completed.
-Supposedly, students walked him around the small front quad 2 or 3 times to make it seem bigger than it actually was.
+Bishop Richard Fox went blind before the building of the college was completed.
+Supposedly, students walked him around the small front quad two or three times to make it seem bigger than it actually was.

-Exeter College, founded by the Bishop of Exeter in 1314 as a school to educate clergymen, is the fourth oldest of Oxford Universities constituent colleges.
+Exeter College is the 4th oldest of Oxford University's constituent colleges and was founded by the Bishop of Exeter in 1314 as a school to educate clergymen.
 Still located on the medieval college’s original site, Exeter is understandably proud of its beautiful historic buildings, especially it’s chapel and Palmer’s Tower (built in 1432).

 J.R.R Tolkien, Richard Burton and Philip Pullman can be counted amongst Exeter’s distinguished alumni.
 The college itself provided inspiration to Pullman as the model for Jordan College in his novel trilogy, His Dark Materials.